cloud-gov/cg-ui/README.md

 ```
 CF_API_URL=[your Cloud foundry api url, including https:// and /v version]
 CF_API_TOKEN=[your Cloud Foundry oauth token, excluding the "bearer" prefix]
-UAA_API_URL=[the UAA api url, starting with `uaa.` instead of `login.`]
 ```

-For CAPI and UAA API requests to work, the urls and token must be compatible.
+For CAPI requests to work, the url and token must be compatible.
 For example, you cannot use a development url and a production token together.

 Also note that depending on your user's permissions, you may not be able to access all Cloud Foundry endpoints.